weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 ![Weave, Nginx, Apache and Docker 3 Nodes](https://github.com/weaveworks/guides/blob/master/nginx-ubuntu-simple/3_Node_Nginx_Example.png)

+You will use the [Weave proxy](http://docs.weave.works/weave/latest_release/features.html#docker) functionality, which gives seamless integration with Docker.

 You will also be introduced to [WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme), which provides a simple way for containers to find each other using hostnames and requires no code changes, and [Automatic IP Address Management](http://docs.weave.works/weave/latest_release/ipam.html), which allows Weave to automatically assign container IP addresses across the network.

+Together these features allow you to easily use Docker, but with the power and functionality of Weave.

 ## What you will use ##

 * [Weave](http://weave.works)